Stand Up for Freedom'S Future

 Join us, and help carry the liberal spirit of 1776 Forward for the next generations of Americans!!!

-Joia is on a mission to elevate luxury through her work as an Excellence Coach, Luxury Travel Advisor, and Writer.
-She is an ardent advocate of progress and the abundance of a creator-trader society - which require a foundation of freedom.
+Joia is on a mission to elevate luxury through her work as an Excellence Coach, Luxury Travel Advisor, Speaker, and Writer - check out her book, The Luxury Entrepreneur.
+She is an ardent advocate of progress and the abundance of a Creator-Trader society - which require a foundation of freedom.

 We're looking to build partnerships and feature the efforts of like-minded liberty activists.
 Please reach out to us at freedom@1776forward.com to learn more about how we can work together to further the goals of philosophical liberalism.